Skip to content

 Vegan food with lactic acid

-You may need to take more probiotic foods such as lactic acid (e.g. as part of a Lactic acid cure) to eat.
+You may need to take more probiotic foods such as lactic acid (e.g., as part of a Lactic acid cure) to take to you.
 Of course, you can also do this with vegan products from the supermarket.
-So I'll just list a few of them here, which generally contain lactic acid:
+Here I list you therefore simply some of them, which usually receive lactic acid:

 • Cream VEGA (crème fraîche alternative)